Iju, Ogun State: Dahomey

-Pre-Egba conquest, the Dahomean Amazons were notorious for terrorizing the Egbado, Ado, Ilogbo, and the neighboring communities through their countless raids for slaves.
-During this period, several people were captured and sold into slavery.
-A 5-year-old princess Omoba Aina (also known as Sarah Forbes Bonetta) was captured and enslaved by the Dahomeans after they killed her parents.
-Ifaremilekun Fagbemi (also known as Seriki Abass) was also captured and sold into slavery.
-Soon after the region came under Egba rulership, King Ghezo of Dahomey and, later his successor, Glele, embarked on a conquest mission to annex Egbado and Awori territories (which included parts of Lagos) en route to war against Abeokuta.
-These were supposed to be routine conquests for the powerful kingdom that already received tributaries from several towns in Lagos.
-From the camps and towns under Egba authority, the Egba/Owu army fought the Dahomeans, who were defeated in their quest by the army under the leadership of Akindele Gbalefa, Lapeleke and Awaye Sonlu on two occasions.
+Prior to the Egba conquest, the Dahomean Amazons were known for their repeated raids on the Egbado, Ado, Ilogbo, and neighboring communities, during which many inhabitants were captured and sold into slavery.
+Among those taken was the five-year-old princess Omoba Aina (later known as Sarah Forbes Bonetta), who was enslaved after her parents were killed.
+Similarly, Ifaremilekun Fagbemi (later known as Seriki Abass) was captured and sold into slavery.

+Following the establishment of Egba rule in the region, King Ghezo of Dahomey, and later his successor Glele, launched campaigns aimed at annexing Egbado and Awori territories, including parts of present-day Lagos, as part of a broader strategy leading toward conflict with Abeokuta.
+These campaigns were consistent with Dahomey’s expansionist policy, as the kingdom already received tribute from several towns in the Lagos area.

+Forces of the Egba, including the Owu, engaged the Dahomean army from positions within Egba-controlled towns and camps.
+The Dahomeans were repelled on two occasions by Egba/Owu forces led by commanders such as Akindele Gbalefa, Lapeleke, and Awaye Sonlu.

-The Dahomean wars were arguably the most significant wars ever fought in this region, mainly because of the influence, the size and strength of the Dahomey kingdom.
-The victory was significant for the region as it preserved the Egba authority, prevented the annexation of Egbado and Awori territories and a war inside of Abeokuta walls.
-As significant as these wars were, the Egbado and the Aworis did not lead any military effort to defend territories that have been conceded to Egba.
-However, trusted Egbados and Aworis acted as spies for the region's Egba/Owu army.
+The Dahomean wars are regarded as among the most significant conflicts in the region, largely due to the scale and influence of the Dahomey kingdom.
+The Egba victory was consequential, preserving Egba authority, preventing the annexation of Egbado and Awori territories, and averting a potential assault on Abeokuta itself.
+Despite the importance of these conflicts, the Egbado and Awori did not organize independent military resistance to defend territories under Egba control, though individuals from both groups contributed to the war effort by serving as informants for the Egba/Owu forces.